shimpe/pyvectortween/README.md

 My current interest lies in offline generation/rendering of graphics.
 The library will happily sacrifice speed for accuracy when faced with the choice.
-As a result it can be arbitrarily slow (especially with heavy parameteric equations).
+As a result it can be arbitrarily slow (especially with heavy parametric equations).

 ## Examples